-For the year ended December 31, 2022, the Company estimated its employee remuneration and directors' and supervisors' remuneration amounting to \$1,772 thousand and \$354 thousand, respectively.
+For the year ended December 31, 2024, the Company estimated its employee remuneration and directors' and supervisors' remuneration amounting to \$4,767 thousand and \$1,589 thousand, respectively.
 The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors, and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-These remunerations were expensed under operating costs or operating expenses during 2022.
+These remunerations were expensed under operating costs or operating expenses during 2024.
 Related information would be available at the Market Observation Post System website.

-In addition, since the Company was at a net loss position before tax for the year ended December 31, 2023, the company did not contribute to employee compensation or directors' and supervisors' remuneration.
-The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2022.
+In addition, since the Company was at a net loss position before tax for the year ended December 31, 2023, the Company did not contribute to employee compensation or directors' and supervisors' remuneration.